-To do this, you have to confirm that the card is linked to your account, and PayPal will charge a small amount of money from it.
+To do this, you must confirm that the card is linked to your account, and PayPal will charge a small amount of money from it.
 After the card is verified, it will be refunded to your PayPal wallet.

 The next part of Afterpay vs. PayPal is availability.
 Though transactions are made online with Afterpay and Paypal, their services are only limited to certain countries.
 Afterpay is available in:

 - New Zealand

 On the other hand, PayPal serves more than 200 countries.
 Offered services vary in the country.
 Some countries can send and receive payments and do automatic transfers, but some cannot do the latter.

-For example, in countries such as Zimbabwe, Sri Landa, Bolivia, you find limited PayPal features.
+For example, in countries such as Zimbabwe, Sri Landa, and Bolivia, you find limited PayPal features.
 In contrast, in countries such as the US, Australia, Canada, UK, you get access to all the features.

 PayPal’s buy now pay later approach

 PayPal is widely used to receive or send money and to do online transactions.
-Currently, PayPal introduced its new instalment credit option in Australia called “Pay in 4”.
+Currently, PayPal introduced its new installment credit option in Australia called “Pay in 4”.

-The same concept of the buy now pays later of Afterpay, allowing users to purchase online and pay it in four-instalment payment.
-This option is still limited to certain countries but is soon to be available to more places.
+The same concept of the buy now pays later of Afterpay, allowing users to purchase online and pay it in four-installment payment.
+This option is still limited to certain countries but will soon be available to more places.